Digital Policy Hub

 Digital Policy Hub Undergraduate Fellow

 Harnoorvir (Harnoor) Singh Josan is a computer science undergraduate student at the University of Alberta with a passion for innovation.
-Harnoor’s research with the Digital Policy Hub will centre on artificial intelligence, music, and copyright policies in Canada and the United States, furthering his commitment to leave a meaningful impact in the technology and policy creation domains.
+Harnoor’s research with the Digital Policy Hub centred on artificial intelligence, music, and copyright policies in Canada and the United States, furthering his commitment to leave a meaningful impact in the technology and policy creation domains.
 Previously, he worked as a product owner for an enterprise mobility management solution that merged his technical acumen with business insights.

 • Mahatab Headshot